contaware/shell-docs-notes/README.md

                  # is a list, and the first curly bracket must be separated
                  # by a space because it is a reserved word.
 Often used to
                  # change precedence
-(cmds)           # Run cmds in a subshell, blocks until subshell is done
+(cmds)           # Run cmds in a subshell, block until done.
+A subshell is a
+                 # shell execution environment that gets a copy of local vars
+                 # and functions (changes to the vars are not reflected back)
 $(cmds)          # Command substitution runs cmds in a subshell, the output
                  # replaces $(cmds). $(cmds) is supported in POSIX shells
                  # and must be preferred over the obsolete `cmds` syntax